mbastola/machine-learning-in-python/Linear Regression/README.md

 ![png](output_33_1.png)

-** Create a scatterplot of the real test values versus the predicted values. **
+** scatterplot of the real test values versus the predicted values. **